TYPE DESIGN INFORMATION PAGE last updated on Mon Mar 10 13:59:42 EDT 2014

 Frenchman who started out in Grenoble in Paris, but is now based in Montreal.
 Designer of the octagonal paper fold typeface Danses Libres (2012) and the titling font Nougatine (2012).
 These fonts are free.

+Milanese cofounder with Denis Dulude of the Montreal-based typefoundry 2Rebels in Montreal, at the zenith of the grunge era.
 Montreal-based designer whose fonts may be bought from 2Rebels in Montreal.
-Some creations: Angry, Babbio, Boggle, Carbon, Hanbuhrs, Manesca, Nonlinear, Nunavik, Scritto Politto Freako, Toxin, Duchamp-Dirty (2001), DV9 (with Marie-France Garon).
-[Google] [MyFonts] [More] ⦿
+Some creations: Angry, Babbio, Boggle, Carbon, Hanbuhrs, Manesca, Nonlinear, Nunavik (1995: Inuktitut simulation typeface), Scritto Politto Freako (1996), Toxin, Duchamp-Dirty (2001), DV9 (with Marie-France Garon).
+2Rebels was absorbed into / bought by FontHaus.

 Montreal-based studio, est. 1999.
 In 2011, it published the retail typeface Wigrum, a sans serif with strong references to both geometrical sans of the thirties, and to their current influence.
 It can be bought from BAT Foundry.
 The designers, Anouk Pennel and Raphaël Daudelin, explain: Wigrum was born in 2011, when Anouk Pennel and Raphaël Daudelin, from Montréal-based design studio Feed, were preparing the book design for Daniel Canty's latest novel.
 Canty, a contemporary writer from Québec, writes in Wigrum about a mysterious character who moves at the border between fiction and reality, between Second World War time and present time, between Eastern and Western Europe.